osxmidi/LinVst/README.md

 Stillwell plugins

 Cobalt (Sanford) Synth

+Synth1 needs it's presets path setup (browse and locate using the opt button).

 Spire Synth (Disable d2d1 in the Libraries section of winecfg) (32 bit version seems to work ok with a d2d1 version 6.1.7601.17514 32 bit dll override)